-Pre-wash greens like lettuce, arugula, spinach and kale.
-Spin-dry and store in the ref in labelled Ziplocs or produce bags lined with a tea towel or paper towels.
-Store cut-up carrot sticks, corn, fruit (apples, pomelo, mangoes, pineapple, etc.), beans, nuts and salad dressing.
+Pre-wash greens like lettuce, arugula, spinach, and kale.
+Spin-dry and store in the ref in labeled Ziplocs or produce bags lined with a tea towel or paper towels.
+Store cut-up carrot sticks, corn, fruit (apples, pomelo, mangoes, pineapple, etc.), beans, nuts, and salad dressing.
 This makes it easy to assemble your own lunch.

 Cook a big batch of hearty vegetable soup and freeze into individual portions/containers for easy reheating/packing.
 Add a filling portion of whole wheat bread to round out your meal.

 Make your fruit bowl decorative and functional by always stocking it up with fruits in season.
 Grabbing a banana, orange or apple becomes normalized if it’s what we see instead of canisters of cookies or bags of junk food.